argonautproject/data-query/pages/_includes/argo-diagnosticreport-intro.md

 * Additional codes that translate or map to the DiagnosticReport codes or category codes are allowed.
 For example:
    -  providing both a local system codes and a LOINC code that it map to
    -  providing a more specific category codes such as “CH” (chemistry) in addition to the "LAB"  category code.
+* Results represented purely by free text or report form may be represented using the valueAttachment element in Observation or alternatively using the presentedForm element in DiagnosticReport.

 #### Examples